Roderic Bowen Library and Archive: Collections of the RBLA

 The RBLA includes the archives of St David's College Lampeter and Trinity College, Carmarthen, together with a major collection of 35 000 historic volumes.

-The contents of the collections were originally donated by the founders and benefactors of St David's College, Lampeter|.
-Thomas Burgess, the founder, donated his own collection of 9000 volumes, including a 13th century Bible, and a copy of Wynkyn de Worde's Legenda aurea, printed in 1498./ Thomas Phillips donated 20,000 books, relating to various disciplines, from travel of all kinds to botany, medicine and history.
-Dr Thomas Bowdler gave a major collection of 9000 16th and 17th century tracts and pamphlets, collected by three previous members of his family.
+The contents of the collections were originally donated by the founders and benefactors of St David's College, Lampeter.
+Thomas Burgess, the founder, donated his own collection of 9000 volumes, including a 13th century Bible, and a copy of Wynkyn de Worde's Legenda aurea, printed in 1498./ Thomas Phillips donated 20,000 books, relating to a wide variety of disciplines, ranging from travel of all kinds to botany, medicine and history.
+Dr Thomas Bowdler gave a major collection of 9000 17th and 18th century tracts and pamphlets, collected by three previous members of his family.
 The treasures of the collection include two 15th century Books of Hours, a first edition of Gulliver's Travels (London, 1726) and a copy of the Abraham Ortelius atlas (1606), containing the first printed map of Wales drawn by Humphrey Llwyd (1606).
 The archive also houses important Celtic material, including a collection of 800 Welsh ballads, purchased by the college in 1904.

 Much of the contents of the current Special Collections were originally housed in the old university library, now known as the Founder's Library, in the St. David's Building.
-This was built between 1822 and 1827, for the then enormous sum of £21,000, and extended from 1837 to house the collections donated by Burgess and Phillips.
+This was built between 1822 and 1827, for the then enormous sum of £21,000; from 1837, the library was extended to house the collections donated by Burgess and Phillips.
 The Special Collections were moved to a new purpose-built research library in 2008; it was officially opened by Rhodri Morgan, First Minister for Wales.
 Unlike the collection's former home, the Roderic Bowen Library and Archives is climate and humidity controlled to preserve its contents.

 In 2022, to celebrate the bicentenary of the founding of St David's College, the university published Treasures: The Special Collections of the University of Wales Trinity Saint David, a series of essays on some of the most important items held in the Roderic Bowen Collection, edited by John Morgan-Guy.